Alejogb1/job-board/blog-data/why-are-mailgun-images-being-sent-as-attachments.md

 id: "why-are-mailgun-images-being-sent-as-attachments"
 ---

-Alright, let's talk about why Mailgun might be treating your embedded images as attachments—it's a classic issue, and one I've debugged more times than I'd care to count, often in high-pressure situations where timely communication was paramount.
-It's rarely a Mailgun problem *per se*, but rather how the email itself is constructed, specifically the message formatting and the way image resources are referenced.
+, let's talk about why Mailgun might be treating your embedded images as attachments—it's a classic issue, and one I've debugged more times than I'd care to count, often in high-pressure situations where timely communication was paramount.
+It's rarely a Mailgun problem _per se_, but rather how the email itself is constructed, specifically the message formatting and the way image resources are referenced.
 It boils down to the message's mime type, the way you reference the images, and sometimes subtle issues with the email content.

 The fundamental problem lies in how email clients interpret content, which hinges significantly on the `Content-Type` headers and the way multipart messages are structured.
 We're used to seeing HTML emails with embedded images displaying perfectly in our inboxes, but that magic is meticulously choreographed behind the scenes.
 When these messages aren't crafted properly, that "inline" image gets bumped to an attachment.